janiker/Kerner_et_al-2022-Alpine_butterflies_want_to_fly_high/README.md

 2. __manuscript__:
     * The markdown document used to create the manuscript including code of data analysis and figures
-    * dependent files for document formatting, inserting cited literature and citation format
+    * dependent files for documenting formatting, inserting cited literature and citation format

 3. __figures__:
     * figures of the manuscript that were created outside of R